mercadoalex/earthworm/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Previw
+# Preview
 ![Earthworm Heartbeat Visualization](heartbeat_00.png)

 ## Author
-Alejandro Mercado Peña
+Alejandro Mercado Peña mercadoalex[at]gmail.com